 Researchers at the University of Michigan computer science and engineering have been looking into the problem and developed a new subconscious mode for smartphones which could extend battery life in our devices by as much as 54 percent.

 The new subconscious mode will also work with other WiFi-enabled mobile devices but is still just a proof of concept at the moment.
-But couldn’t you do with a increasing your battery life?
+But couldn’t you do with increasing your battery life?
 I know I could.

 Source: Hot Hardware